CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

 1. As you have created a multi-agent system before, in the visual studio code pane, select `.env` file, as you have to add AI Search keys for connection.

-1. In the `.env` file, add this part below the AI Foundry keys.
+1. In the `.env` file, add this part below the Microsoft Foundry keys.

    ```
    AZURE_SEARCH_ENDPOINT=https://ai-knowledge-<inject key="DeploymentID" enableCopy="false"/>.search.windows.net/